Qarthak/Mouse-Device-Driver/README.md

 A Linux device driver to adjust the brightness of the screen based on mouse events.
 A left click decreases brightness and a right click increases brightness.

 ## Introduction:
 Devices are generally represented by their driver files in the */dev* directory.
-Here, we attempt to add our own custom driver for our mouse input device.
+Here, we've created a custom driver for our mouse.

 Device files are created using the ```mknod``` system call.